Does this test have other names?

 If your healthcare provider orders a chloride test of your urine, don't drink alcohol

-for at least a day before the test.
-Also, be sure your doctor knows about all medicines,
+for at least one day before the test.
+Be sure your healthcare provider knows about